crafter2d/crafter2d/readme.txt

-JEngine SSE, version 0.4.6, Jeroen Broekhuizen Copyright 2009-2012
+JEngine SSE, version 0.4.7, Jeroen Broekhuizen Copyright 2009-2012

 Thanks for downloading this latest version of the JEngine SSE.
-This latest version comes with many improvements over the previous version.
-The biggest change is the introduction of the brand scripting language!
-This object oriented language is based on the familiar Java and C#.
-In later versions many new features will be added to make it easier to use this language in a gaming environment.

-Besides the new scripting language the old Lua language support has been removed completely.
-This unfortunately means that you must port your Lua scripts to the new language.
+The biggest change in this new version, which is released earlier than planned, finally fully supports the Linux operating system again!

+Besides the Linux compatibility also the demo has gotten some attention.
+The enemy model, called Grudge, is now running around and when close to the user hitting him.
+In later versions this demo will be extended further to an actual simple game showing the capabilities of the engine.

+To run the demo application, navigate to the bin directory and execute the game.exe file by double clicking on it on windows or by running ./game in the bin directory on Linux.

 Note that the engine still in development and parts can be changed or removed.
 This software currently is not bug free.
 Please submit all bugs you find in the bug tracker.
 For questions, feature requests, etc. you can post a message on the forum.

-To run the demo application, navigate to the bin directory and execute the game.exe file by double clicking on it on windows or by running ./game in the bin directory on Linux.

 Future plans:
 The previous plan was to work hard on version 0.5.
 But new insights in for example